-Syms Cottage in Cutcombe is a traditional characterful period cottage sleeping up to 4 guests in two double bedrooms.
-The property is suited for couples, and those wanting to take advantage of the amazing walks in the Exmoor National Park & at night wonderful stargazing.
-We are dog-friendly!
+Syms Cottage in Cutcombe is a traditional characterful period cottage accommodating up to 4 guests in two double bedrooms.
+Syms is suited to couples.
+There are amazing walks within the Exmoor National Park (inc coastline) & wonderful stargazing in the dark skies reserve.
+We are are dog-friendly!